antmicro/dl-in-iot-course/README.md

 ## Cloning the repository

-`NOTE:` [Git LFS tool](https://git-lfs.github.com/) is required to pull the large files, such as models.
+`NOTE:` [Git LFS tool](https://git-lfs.github.com/) is required to pull large files, such as models.
 Install it before cloning the repository.

 To clone the repository with all models, run: